Maryam-bit/Learning-Typescript/Learning-notes/README.md

 string - All text values
-boolean - just these two, no “truthy” or “falsy” values object - any javascript bobject, more specific types (type of object) are possible
+boolean - just these two, no “truthy” or “falsy” values object - any javascript bobject, more specific types (type of object) are possible array - any javaswcript array is supported, type can be flexible or strict

 Note:
 - typescript’s type system only helps you during development (i.e before the code get compiled)